 Circumvent ATS for as long as possible in the search process.
 Target and network your way into specific companies, so that by the time your resume lands in an ATS – if it ever does – you will already be a somewhat known entity within that company.

-More in my post, ATS and the Executive Resume Black Hole – What You May Not Know.
+More in my post, Executive Resume ATS (Applicant Tracking Systems): What You Need To Know.

 5. Your resume is fine.
 It’s your online presence that’s stabbing you in the back.

 What if you’ve done everything right, but still nothing is happening when you send out your resume?

 This is what people assessing you are doing.
 They’re looking to find more information about you, once you send them your resume, or otherwise become a candidate of interest.

 If they find very little of substance, they’re going to wonder whether you’re in touch with the digital age.

 If they find digital dirt, you’ll probably be ruled out immediately.

 Things happen in a heartbeat online.
 Make it a practice to self-Google once a week, to monitor your online presence, and correct any dirt that you can.